Animal Emotions

 • You have access to the course for a full year after purchase.

-• If you have use of Continued Educational Units, we typically give 10 CEUS for this course.
+• If you have use of Continued Educational Units, people are typically awarded 10 CEUS for this course.
 Let us know which organization you’re associated with!

 • After you finish, you get a certificate of completion and a banner that you can display on your website.